 "That's months away, so let's not worry about it right now."

-“Seriously, you really didn't have to do that."
+"You really didn't have to do that."

-You come home from work with flowers and chocolates for your significant other—but instead of reacting with excitement and gratitude, they act like you just brought home a box of deadly spiders.
+You come home from work with flowers and chocolates for your significant other: But instead of reacting with excitement and gratitude, they act like you just brought home a box of deadly spiders.

 "Samantha is fine, I guess.
 I barely even see her anymore."

-People who cheat on their significant others with someone in their life—say, a good friend or a coworker—might make an effort to stop mentioning that person in conversation so as to avoid an accidental slip-up.
+People who cheat on their significant others with someone in their life—say, a good friend or a colleague—might make an effort to stop mentioning that person in conversation so as to avoid an accidental slip-up.
 And when you try to bring that person up in conversation, you'll notice that your spouse will hastily reroute the conversation, emphasizing how they barely even talk to so-and-so anymore.

 "Why does it matter where I'm going?"